Not So Scary Disney Halloween Movies for Family Movie Night

 Wrap Up the Night with a Little Disney Magic

-You don’t have to brave haunted houses or dive into horror films to get into the Halloween spirit.
-With this collection of not so scary Disney Halloween movies, you can enjoy all the seasonal fun with none of the fright.
-Whether you’re introducing little ones to Halloweentown for the first time, revisiting the Sanderson Sisters for your annual Hocus Pocus rewatch, or just need a little dose of nostalgia with some popcorn and candy corn, these movies are the perfect pick.
+You don’t have to brave a single haunted house or sit through a real horror movie to get into the Halloween spirit.
+With this lineup of not so scary Disney Halloween movies, you can have all the seasonal fun with none of the fright.
+Whether you’re introducing little ones to Halloweentown for the very first time, queuing up the Sanderson Sisters for your annual rewatch, or just craving a hit of nostalgia with popcorn and candy corn on the couch, every one of these picks earns its place in your October rotation.

 Add a few festive decorations, whip up some themed snacks, and you’ve got everything you need for a magical movie night that celebrates the fun side of Halloween.
 And who knows?
 It might just become a new tradition you look forward to every October.